cvibhagool/Encompass/README.md

 # Encompass
 Startup Career Compensation Calculator
+A tool that helps all tech employees make better, more informed decisions

 When setting up local environment, do the following:
 1. npm install in root folder